-An Academy Award® winning actor, talented Grammy Award® winning musical artist and comedian, Jamie Foxx is one of Hollywood’s rare elite multi-faceted performers.
+An Academy Award® winning actor, Grammy Award® winning musical artist and renowned comedian, Jamie Foxx is one of Hollywood’s rare elite multi-faceted performers.

-In 2005, Jamie’s portrayal of the legendary Ray Charles in the Taylor Hackford-directed biopic Ray gained him an Academy Award® for Best Actor and proved to be one of his career’s defining performances.
-In addition to winning the Oscar®, Foxx shared in a SAG Award nomination received by the film’s ensemble cast, and single-handedly swept the Golden Globes, Screen Actors Guild (SAG) Awards, BAFTA, and NAACP Image Awards, as well as numerous critical awards for his performance in Ray, captivating audiences worldwide as the most accomplished actor of 2005.
+A savant of his craft, 2005 was a monumental year for Foxx.
+His portrayal of the legendary Ray Charles in the Taylor Hackford-directed biopic, Ray garnered him an Academy Award® for Best Actor and proved to be one of his career defining performances.
+In addition to winning the Oscar®, Foxx shared in a SAG Award nomination received by the film’s ensemble cast, and single-handedly swept the Golden Globes, Screen Actors Guild (SAG) Awards, BAFTA, and NAACP Image Awards, as well as numerous other critical awards for his performance, captivating audiences worldwide.